ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Fixed Kintsugi always acting as if all characters have 1 stack of it.
 - Fixed Kintsugi description not reflecting configs.
 - Attempted to fix dead players being able to earn the Old War Lidar achievement in multiplayer.

-**3.0.0**

-- BREAKING CHANGES:
-	- Kintsugi valid items are now configurable as a list of item name tokens.
-		- REMOVED `public static (int t1, int t2, int t3plus) GetConsumedItemCountByTier(Inventory inventory)`.
-		- Added `public static Dictionary<ItemTier, int> GetConsumedItemCountByTier(Inventory inventory)`.
-		- Added `public string validItemNameTokens {get; private set;}` config property.
-		- Added `public static bool GetIsItemValid(ItemDef item)` public API method.
-	- Sturdy Mug and Timelost Rum now use ints instead of bools to track ignore state.
-		- Fixes hitscan projectiles repeatedly firing forever under some circumstances (e.g. when fired at Newt).
-		- REMOVED `public bool ignoreMugs = false;` from both classes.
-		- Added `public int ignoreStack = 0;` to both classes.
-- Balance pass:
-	- H3AD-53T now counts as a melee attack for purposes of Extendo-Arms.
-	- Causal Camera now has a configurable minimum time (default 3s), to make Gesture stacking while you have one less existentially hazardous.
-- Command Terminal will no longer summon Item Drone or Bulwark Drone if they are disabled.
-- If Command Terminal is allowed to work with Bottled Chaos in config (disabled by default), it will no longer remove other equipments when triggered by Bottled Chaos.
-- Timelost Rum now properly spawns projectiles at a muzzle point, instead of at the owner's core position (could lead to self-collision if stationary).
-- Improved an error message on Defibrillator to match newer, similar systems in Sturdy Mug and Timelost Rum.
-- Added some calculation shortcuts to Extendo-Arms public API (`public static float GetRangeMultiplier(CharacterBody body)`, `public static float GetDamageMultiplier(CharacterBody body)`).
-- Addressed some compiler messages and removed a duplicate state flag from Timelost Rum (reduced code complexity; should have minimal user-facing effect).
-- Updated libraries for latest Risk of Rain 2 patch.